-The list of property donated to SOLF over the years continues to grow, ranging from odd one-acre parcels, to the 58.5 acres of Beals’ Preserve.
+The list of property donated to SOLF over the years ranges from odd one-acre parcels, to the 58.5 acres of Beals’ Preserve.
 Regardless of size, these gifts to SOLF help fulfill one of stated goals from a town-wide survey of Southborough residents in recent years: to maintain the rural character of Southborough.

 Even the most modest donation can make a difference.
-The Clark property, a one-acre plot that abuts the Southborough Center for the Arts, may be used in the future for recreational space or a quiet space for reflection.
+The Clark property, a one-acre plot that abuts the old South Union school, is a quiet space for reflection often frequented by the neighborhood residents.

-The Lambert property is a one-and-a-half acre parcel on the east side of Cordaville Road at Richards Road, preserving the rural ambiance of that neighborhood, and in the vicinity of the Templeman gift of 7.7 acres of open space north of the Mass Pike and east of Route 85.
+The Lambert property is a one-and-a-half acre parcel on the east side of Cordaville Road at Richards Road, preserving the rural ambiance of that neighborhood, and is in the vicinity of the Templeman gift of 8.16 acres of open space north of the Mass Pike and east of Route 85.

-The Templeman property abuts Cordaville Road and extends towards Sunrise and Ashley Drive, and in turn connects with the town’s new 9.6 acre Watkins Wood conservation land.
+Templeman Woods off Cordaville Road extends towards Sunrise and Ashley Drive.
+It abuts the town’s 9.6 acre Watkins Wood conservation land, with a trail system running through both properties.

-Thirteen acres and a lovely sweeping view was preserved between Wyndemere Drive and Sears Road through an innovative fundraising/buyout effort by area residents who then turned the property over to SOLF.
-This land includes a vernal pond that has been used by residents for ice skating in winter, and enables another generation of children to experience the fun of catching tadpoles and watching the stately great blue heron.
+Fifteen acres were preserved between Wyndemere Drive and Sears Road through an innovative fundraising/buyout effort by area residents who then turned the property over to SOLF.
+This land includes a vernal pond.

 The 19-acre parcel off Bigelow given by Harvey and Elizabeth Bigelow connects with the larger Sawink Farm conservation land in Westborough that is owned by the Sudbury Valley Trustees, so it is once again helping preserve large tracts of natural habitat for wildlife, as well as protecting the water table for town wells and natural drainage.

-Our most recent property is Lynbrook Hollow, a 5.5 acre piece of property off Lynbrook Road, donated to SOLF in 2019 by the L’Abri Fellowship of Southborough.
-Future plans call for some of the L’Abri students and SOLF volunteers to improve and extend the existing trail in order to create a loop.
+Lynbrook Hollow, a 5.5 acre piece of property off Lynbrook Road, was donated to SOLF in 2019 by the L’Abri Fellowship of Southborough.

 SOLF Trustee Debbie Costine has prepared a brief history of SOLF, which you can read below.